 Or, best of all, my mission.

-Who was the most powerful man in Alanya?
-Obvious answer: Shah Tamaz.
-Ah, but the throne veils those behind it.
-A more astute answer would be Grand Vizier Barkam because his hands were plucking the strings.
+I often obsessed over one question: who was the most powerful man in Alanya?
+The obvious answer was Shah Tamaz, but thrones veil those behind them.
+A more astute answer was Grand Vizier Barkam because his hands plucked the strings.
 But that too was wrong.
-Neither Barkam nor the Shah held the hearts of the people, and without them, a kingdom was nothing but ordered mud and stone.
-Then it would be Grand Mufti of Alanya and Grand Sheikh of the Order of Saint Jamshid, Khizr Khaz, who tended the souls of all Alanyans…but if forced to choose one of those three to save your life, would you really bet on him?
+Neither Barkam nor the Shah held the minds of the people, and without them, a kingdom was nothing but ordered mud and stone.
+Then it was Grand Mufti of Alanya and Grand Sheikh of the Order of Saint Jamshid, Khizr Khaz, who tended the souls of all Alanyans…but if forced to choose one man to save my life, it wouldn’t be him.

-Grand title for a slave, but mine was better and I wasn’t free either.
+Grand title for a slave, but mine was better, and I wasn’t free either.
 He held an entire branch of dates in his chiseled forearm.
-Upon my arrival, he stood, said “Sultana,” then sat back against the tree bark — all in one, careless motion.
+Upon my arrival, he stood, said “Sultana,” then sat back against the tree bark in one careless motion.
 He had the coal-dark skin of the Himyarites and still spoke with their accent, which I always found melodic and pleasing.

 Kato looked up with a date-speckled grin.
 “Would you whip me too with that firm tongue?”

 “Here you sit, sulking.”
 I shook my head in disgust.
 “It’s despicable.
 Pick yourself up.
-There are enemies at the fucking gates.
+There are enemies at the gates.
 Maybe it’s a blessing Kyars left you behind.”
-I resumed our conversation from the other day.

 He stared at me, tongue out.
 “Just the lashing I needed to feel better.”